yeoman/yeoman.io/app/_includes/yeoman.wiki/Weekly-Changelog.md

-The weekly changelog (started May 31st) will give us an easier window into what has been done during the last week without having to review all of the commit history.
+###Changelog for the Yeoman CLI dev team

+(Addy, Mickael, Sindre)

 **28th May - June 1st**

-(Will include updates that were not discussed at the last Tooling meeting)

-A new remote template:
+**`yeoman init`**

+* We now have a new remote template pulling in:
-  * html5-boilerplate for the main base
+    1. html5-boilerplate for the main base
-  * twitter-bootstrap for the optional list of JavaScript plugins
+    2. twitter-bootstrap for the optional list of JavaScript plugin
-  * compass_twitter_bootstrap for the sass files, as the CSS files are authored in sass
+    3. compass_twitter_bootstrap for the sass files, as the CSS files are authored in sass

-Other:

-* --template <name> option used to load a pre-defined template
+* `--template <name>` can now be used to load a pre-defined template

+**`yeoman server`**

-* make .coffee files in the /js folder automagically compile when tasks are run
+* We now make .coffee files in the /js folder automagically compile when tasks are run

-* - jasmine task
-* start on documentation
+**`yeoman test`**

+* Jasmine testing hasness support has begun in the form of `yeoman --jasmine`

+**`yeoman build`**

+* Image compression: Sindre spent time researching the most optimal approaches we can take for PNG compression.
+Discovered that OptiPNG was the best so we're using that at the moment.

+**Additional work on tests**

 * Tests for the usemin task
 * Tests for the tar task
 * Tests for the img task
 * Tests for the html task
 * Tests for the css task
-* CSS task - minifications once inline imports are done
 * Tests for the build:* tasks

-Todos:
-* Yeoman template notes for the CLI intro

-**Notes:**

-Installation:
-`
-cd yeoman/cli
-sudo npm instal -g
-`

-Usage:
-`
-yeoman init
-`
+**Documentation**

+* Work has begun on the documentation
+* Decided on markdown source
+* Setting up Jekyll so we can easily generate HTML docs and integrate with whatever the agency come up with